What is Death in the West?

 What are some of the wider implications of the story?

 We’ll examine how Little’s murder set the stage for the federal breakup of his union, the radical Industrial Workers of the World, and forever altered the nature of labor in America.
 We’ll chart the rise and fall of Butte as an archetypal blue collar town: used, abused and eventually abandoned by one of the world’s most powerful corporations as the price of copper rose and fell.
-We’ll document the nation’s plunge into WWI, and how tumult of the early 1900s seems eerily relevant to life in 2019.
+We’ll document the nation’s plunge into WWI, and how tumult of the early 1900s seems eerily relevant to life today.

 Along the way, we’ll explore forgotten radical and social history, the role of women in the West, ethnic diversity (and tension), and the displacement of indigenous people.